Autosomal Dominant Interstitial Kidney Disease

 Autosomal dominant interstitial kidney disease currently includes the following disorders.
 It is likely that additional forms of this disease will be indentified.

 Autosomal dominant interstitial kidney disease due to renin mutations is caused by mutations in the gene producing a protein called renin.
 Affected individuals usually develop anemia in childhood.
 Often, their blood potassium levels are mildly elevated, and their blood uric acid levels are also elevated.
 These individuals also suffer from gout frequently.
+This condition has also been called familial juvenile hyperuricemic nephropathy type 2.

 Organizations related to Autosomal Dominant Interstitial Kidney Disease